Healthy Homes Assessment Karori

 What We Do

-As building inspectors, we are experts in all components that come with expert home inspections.
-We’re here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects of professional house Inspections.
+We’re there to make sure you make the right choice when it comes to purchasing your next property.

-We specialise in a range of services to ensure that you are completely aware of the state of any property you could be looking to purchase or sell in addition to other services.
+We offer a wide range of solutions to make sure that you are fully informed of the condition of any property you could be looking to purchase or sell along with other services.

-We don’t just work with you but we also collaborate with a number of large clients including the local authorities, banks and insurance companies.
-They clearly are pleased with their reassurance provided, due to the details included in our reports on building inspections.
+We not only work with you but we also work with some major clients, including the local authorities, banks, and insurance companies.
+They clearly like this reassurance provided, thanks to the information in our building inspection reports.

-We have a systematic approach to your property inspection and the latest software technology with digital photos embedded into the reports, you can actually see any issues found.
-Through our comprehensive reporting it is not surprising that we have so many clients who recommend our services to their family and friends.
+With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any issues that could be discovered.
+Because of our detailed report, it’s no wonder we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports